Find an exceptional tour guide in Sicily

 • Guides are, by nature, specialists in a particular aspect of travel.
 If you require lodging, transportation or itinerary planning, the right service is a competent travel agent, tour operator or

 "travel concierge" with staff based at your destination.
-Several are listed on our travel page.
 A tour guide may be able to

 arrange a walking tour of Palermo, for example, but visiting Monreale (outside the city) requires transportation, either by car or bus.
 Discuss these logistics with the guide.

 • Here in Italy, people are too often inclined to rely almost exclusively on paper "credentials" rather than actual quality of service, and some travel professionals use "certifications" as a substitute for listening to, and then meeting, your

 needs as a traveler.
 Scheduling, for example, is important because your time in a certain destination may be limited and Sicily's historic and archeological sites have fickle open-hours, so concentrate on the practical elements of your visit.

 • Rates may vary based on factors such as the season, but (speaking very generally) the cost of a guide service is typically slightly over 100 euros for a half-day (4 hours) "walking tour," and slightly more than

 200 euros for a full-day (7 hours), not including transportation, which could easily double this rate.
 As a point of reference, this is the minimum you should expect to pay.
 You should question the approach and pricing

 of websites that publish rates much higher or lower than those.
 The advantage of this page is that you can contact a guide directly instead of using an intermediary.